hunter-teacher-cert/work_csci70900-onlinecsteacher/meth1/NetLogo.md

 - What do you think "create-turtles" does?
 - How about color, size, and heading ticks?
 - What would happen if we took out "ask turtles"?
+- What other sliders would you add to this model?